Random Encounters

 Random Encounters (British title A Random Encounter) is a 2013 American romantic-comedy film directed by Boris Undorf, written by Nate Barlow and starring Michael Rady, Meghan Markle, and Abby Wathen.
 The film was initially released on digital platforms in the United States December 1, 2013, and was rereleased in the United Kingdom under its new title on DVD and digital platforms May 7, 2018.

 Plot

-Laura is a down-on-her-luck actress whose love life is faring no better and Kevin is an up-and-coming screenwriter trapped in a dead-end relationship with ditzy Cyndy.
+Living in Los Angeles, Laura is a down-on-her-luck actress whose love life is faring no better and Kevin is an up-and-coming screenwriter trapped in a dead-end relationship with ditzy Cyndy.

 After a particularly awful audition, Laura stops in a coffee shop to wait for a friend, and accidentally spills her drink over Kevin.
 She apologizes profusely, and they have a moment, but Kevin has to rush out to a big pitch meeting.

-Laura's roommate and best friend, LA party girl Mindy, tries to help Laura with her love life, also to no avail.
-After a few days, both Kevin and Laura's thoughts drift towards each other...but in a city the size of Los Angeles, can they ever find each other again?
+Laura's roommate and best friend, party girl Mindy, tries to help Laura with her love life, also to no avail.
+After a few days, both Kevin and Laura's thoughts drift towards each other.